 A fire pit doesn't have to be round and doesn't have to be sunk into the ground to provide a warm refuge on a chilly night, but if you want your DIY fire pit to become a permanent fixture in your backyard, there are good reasons to stick to this fire pit design.
 Recessing the pit into the ground lowers the top edge and makes the pit more accessible for children and pets while still providing a safety barrier from the flames, and the insulating earth surrounding an in-ground fire pit makes the fire pit area safer.
-Moreover, a circular pit is good feng shui because a circle signifies spirit and is a beneficial shape in any outdoor space, and it invites people to gather around the fire for conversation and s'mores.
+Moreover, a circular pit is good feng shui because a circle signifies spirit and is a beneficial shape in any outdoor space — plus, it invites people to gather around the fire for conversation and s'mores.

 Video of the Day

-If you really want an easy fire pit, you could conceivably mount an old washing machine tub on a metal stand or simply park an old shopping cart in the middle of your yard and fill it with wood to burn.
-These and similar DIY fire pit ideas don't add much home improvement value, however, and they aren't particularly safe.
 With the increasing incidence of destructive wildfires in various parts of the country, many communities are understandably nervous about open backyard fires, so safety should be priority number one.
 Before you do anything else, check with your local fire authority to make sure you build your own fire pit according to local building codes and regulations.